erees1/erees1.github.io/_timeline/ucl.md

 order: 3
 logo: ucl.png
 ---
-Started a PhD at UCL's CDT for AI Enabled Healthcare.
-Decided to move back to Speechmatics rather than stay in academia.
+- Started a PhD at UCL's CDT for AI Enabled Healthcare
+- Decided to move back to Speechmatics rather than stay in academia